shaardie/blog/content/infset.md

         elements map[interface{}]bool
     }

-Now I could the most important function on sets which defines if an element is contained in the set or not.
+The most basic method defines which elements are contained in the set.

     :::go
     func (set elementSet) Contains(x interface{}) (bool, error) {